alexpantyukhin/btceapi/README.md

-## Golang API of btc-e.com exchange
+## Golang API of WEXnz exchange

-It is the simple library wrapper for btc-e.com.
+It is the simple library wrapper for WEXnz.

 ## Donate
 If you like the library please donate some coins on follow addresses: